About the Eighth Annual Capitol City Challenge

 The Challenge Ceremony will determine all first-round pairings.
 A representative from each team will draw a number.
 Beginning with the team that draws number 1, team representatives will stand up and announce who their teams wish to compete against in the first round.
 When a team is challenged, that team will have the opportunity to indicate whether they want to argue for the prosecution or the defense.
 At the conclusion of the Challenge Ceremony, all teams will receive their courtroom assignments for the following morning.
 All subsequent rounds will be determined by the results of the foregoing rounds.

 The competition, in keeping with WCL's strong commitment to experiential and experimental learning, exposes participants to the dynamics of trial advocacy in a 21st century courtroon.
 Modern trial advocacy has become dependent on the use of technology, and law students are learning to integrate the use of this technology to prepare and present their cases.
 Unlike many existing competitions, the Capitol City Challenge facilitates the creative use of technology in the presentation of trial materials.
 The parameters and limits of the technology will be released with the case problem.

 The DC Litigation Experience

 The competitors will also have the opportunity to showcase their skills and learn from some of Washington D.C.'s finest litigators and judges.
-The three preliminary rounds of trials take place on Friday and Saturday at both WCL's campus and the Superior Court of the District of Columbia.
-Competitors will be evaluated and critiqued by experienced trial attorneys and judges.
-The advancing quarter-finalists and Best Advocate awards are announced at a reception following the preliminary rounds, and compete later that day.
-On Sunday morning, the four advancing teams will return to the courthouse to compete in the semi-finals.
-After a brief recess, the final two advancing teams will compete in the championship round.
+All of the rounds will occur at American University Washington College of Law's new Tenley Campus.
+The competitors will be evaluated and critiqued by approximately 50 experienced federal and state prosecutors, public defenders, and private practice attorneys.
+The advancing quarter-finalists and Best Advocate awards are announced at a Casino Night following the preliminary rounds, and compete the following day.
+On Sunday morning, these eight advancing teams will return to the courthouse to compete in the quarter-finals, of which four will advance to the semi-final round.
+After a brief recess, the winners of the semi-final round will compete in the championship round.